What is Node JS Used for in 2024 – Complete Guide

 Fortunately, there are now Node.js modules available that allow you to create parallel tasks and work on multiple threads simultaneously.

-Just keep in mind that if you want to use this functionality it will involve a more complex setup.
+Just keep in mind that if you want to use this functionality, it will require a more complex setup.

 CRUD Apps